-- The school's guidance is that pupils and staff should always think carefully before they post any information online.
-Content posted should not be able to be deemed inappropriate or offensive, or likely to cause embarrassment to the individual or others. - The school offers guidance on the safe use of social networking sites and cyberbullying in PSD lessons which covers blocking and removing contacts from 'friend lists'. - The school's PSD lessons include guidance on how pupils can identify the signs of being groomed online and what they should do if they are worried about being harassed, radicalised or being groomed online. - The school offers guidance, via the E-Safety Officer, e-safety training and its policies and procedures, on keeping names, addresses, passwords, mobile phone numbers and other personal details safe.
-Privacy is essential in the e-world. - The school gives guidance on how to keep safe at home by encrypting the home wireless network, not opening unknown attachments and reporting any illegal content. - Similarly, the school covers how a mobile phone filter can be activated and how to block nuisance callers. - The school advises responsible use of WhatsApp, SnapChat, and FaceTime, and appreciates that free video calls can provide boarders, particularly overseas boarders, with an invaluable means of maintaining contact with their families and friends.
+- The school offers guidance on the safe use of social networking sites and cyberbullying in PSD lessons which covers blocking and removing contacts from 'friend lists'. - The school's PSD lessons include guidance on how pupils can identify the signs of a cyber-stalker and what they should do if they are worried about being harassed, radicalised or stalked online. - The school offers guidance, via the E-Safety Officer, e-safety training and its policies and procedures, on keeping names, addresses, passwords, mobile phone numbers and other personal details safe.
+Privacy is essential in the e-world. - The school gives guidance on how to keep safe at home by encrypting the home wireless network, not opening unknown attachments and reporting any illegal content. - Similarly, the school covers how a mobile phone filter can be activated and how to block nuisance callers. - The school advises responsible use of Skype, and appreciates that free video calls can provide boarders, particularly overseas boarders, with an invaluable means of maintaining contact with their families and friends.